Ruslan Chagaev: Chagaev vs. Drumond

 Chagaev returned from injury on 7 February 2009 to fight the then-unbeaten Costa Rican Carl Davis Drumond.
+The bout was announced on 11 December 2008.
+Drumond was ranked No.9 contender by the WBA at the time of the fight's announcement.
 For the fight, Chagaev was not listed as WBA champion, but rather the "Champion in Recess".
 The fight took place at the StadtHalle in Rostock.
 Chagaev sustained a cut from an unintentional clash of heads in the third round.
 The fight ended after round 6, with Chagaev winning the fight via technical decision.
 Chagaev was taken to hospital after the fight for treatment.
 Judge Jean-Louis Legland had Chagaev ahead 60–54, whilst judges Hector Afu and Paul Thomas had Chagaev ahead 58–56.

 Chagaev and Valuev were supposed to fight no later than 26 June 2009 to determine who the WBA regarded as their champion.
 They were scheduled to fight on 30 May 2009 in Helsinki, Finland at the Hartwall Arena, but Chagaev failed a Finnish medical test, allegedly due to hepatitis.